Vaso Corporation Announces Financial Results for Fourth Quarter and Full Year of 2022

 Financial Results for Three Months Ended December 31, 2022

-For the three months ended December 31, 2022, revenue decreased by 4.2% to $23.5 million from $24.5 million for the same period of 2021, due primarily to the decrease of $.4 million, or 3.8%, in revenue in our IT segment as the result of lower recurring services during the quarter and a decrease of $.5 million, or 39.2%, in revenue in our equipment segment due to lower equipment sales.
-Revenue in our professional sales service segment decreased 1.0%, to $12.4 million in the fourth quarter 2022, compared to the same quarter of 2021, due to lower incentive revenue, partially offset by higher equipment deliveries.
-We anticipate that revenue will improve in our IT and professional sales service segments in 2023 as we expect growth from new business in the IT segment and growth in our professional sales service segment resulting from strong order bookings in 2022.
+For the three months ended December 31, 2022, revenue decreased by 4.2% to $23.5 million from $24.5 million for the same period of 2021, due to lower revenues in all our business segments.
+Revenue in our IT segment decreased by $0.4 million, or 3.7%, to $10.2 million as the result of lower recurring services during the quarter; revenue in our equipment segment decreased by $0.5 million, or 39.1%, to $0.8 million due to lower equipment sales in China in the quarter; and revenue in our professional sales service segment decreased by $0.1 million, or 1.0%, to $12.4 million due to lower incentive revenue when compared to the prior year, partially offset by higher equipment deliveries.
+We anticipate that revenue will improve in all three business segments, as we expect growth from new business in the IT segment, growth in our professional sales service segment resulting from strong order bookings in 2022, and a recovery of our China operations from last year's COVID lockdowns.

 Gross profit for the fourth quarter of 2022 decreased by 5.3% to $14.8 million, compared with a gross profit of $15.7 million for the same quarter of 2021.
-This decrease was primarily the result of the increase in commission expense in the professional sales service segment and lower sales in the equipment segment.
+This decrease was primarily the result of a decrease in revenue and the increase in commission expense in the professional sales service segment.

 Selling, general and administrative (SG&A) expenses for the fourth quarter of 2022 increased by 2.9% to $11.3 million, compared to $10.9 million for the fourth quarter of 2021.
 The increase was primarily attributable to an increase in personnel and travel costs in the professional sales service segment, offset by a decrease in travel and other costs in the IT segment.
 SG&A expenses were 48.0% and 44.7% of revenue in the fourth quarter of 2022 and 2021, respectively.